 - 1. This further defines IMCOM implementation of AR 5-9 Installation Agreements (IA).
 In this context "IA" refers to the Interagency Agreement (IAA) Fiscal Service (FS) Form 7600A, MOA's, and MOU's or equivalent federal document. - 2.
 All IAs must conform to applicable laws and regulations, including those governing the proper use of appropriated funds and resources.
-The authority to establish an IA is not the same authority authorizing expenditure of resources. - 3.
-Garrison Commanders, Garrison Managers, the Army Environmental Command Commander, IMCOM Directors (IDs), HQ IMCOM Staff Directors, IMCOM Executive Director, IMCOM Deputy Commanding General (DCG) and IMCOM Commanding General are the only delegated signature authorities (according to assigned areas of responsibility) for agreements IAs.
-Deputy Commanders, Deputy Managers, and Deputy Directors may sign when the primary is unavailable for 15-days or longer.
+The authority to establish an IA is not the same authority authorizing expenditure of resources.

-- 4. Any IA involving the permanent transfer of resources (manpower, funding, and/or equipment), must be signed by the IMCOM CG or the IMCOM DCG.
+- 3. Garrison Commanders (O6 and above), Garrison Managers (GS15), the Army Environmental Command Commander, IMCOM Directors (IDs), HQ IMCOM Staff Directors, HQ IMCOM Chief of Staff, HQ IMCOM Executive Deputy to the Commanding General, HQ IMCOM Deputy Commanding General and HQ IMCOM Commanding General are the only delegated signature authorities for IAs.
+Signature delegations are limited to areas where the above individuals have specific resource/oversight authorities.
+Note: Garrison Manager (GS15) is equivalent to Garrison Commander position...does not apply to any GS15. - a.
+Deputy Commanders, Deputy Managers, and Deputy Directors in the grades no lower than O6/GS15 may sign IAs when the primary is unavailable for 15-days or longer and signature is authorized in writing. - b.
+For garrisons with Commanders/Managers with grades lower than O6/GS15 the ID Director can delegate in writing the signature authority to the ID Deputy Director in the grades no lower than O6/GS15. - 4.
+Any IA involving the permanent transfer of resources (manpower, funding, and/or equipment), must be signed by the IMCOM CG or the IMCOM DCG.
 As such proper staff work is a prerequisite.
 See the HQ IMCOM G8 Agreements SharePoint Portal for the IA template.
 Staff IAs through the appropriate ID IAW established processes.
 IDs will review and seek HQ IMCOM functional assistance (as needed) in order to support the ID decision-making process.
 Forward complete packages to the HQ IMCOM directorate (responsible for the transferring resources) which will complete HQ staffing and obtain DCG/CG approval. - 5.
 HQ IMCOM Directorates/Functional POCs will staff all IAs originating at HQ IMCOM through IMCOM G8 for review prior to signature.
 A signed copy will be provided to IMCOM G8 Agreements for accountability.